ThelianTech-Studios/CalradiaForge/docs/refactor/security_and_secret_boundary.md

 - Do not add automatic startup auth, polling, or update checks.
 - Do not expose decrypted credentials outside explicit operation scope.
 - Do not store Nexus metadata in `ModuleModel`.
+- Do not bypass redaction in production or benchmark code to improve logging performance.
+- Do not describe the planned caller-discipline option as implemented, and do not weaken redaction merely because rendered-property tests pass.

 ## Out Of Scope